dapowan/AdaRF/README.md

 A, I, P and S comprose a mapping between the config and folder.
 For instance, config "1218 1-5:50 45 50 8" maps to the folders from "181218-01-50-8" to "181218-05-50-8".

 ## Code
 The critical functions in AdaRF, which are implemented by Python 3.6 and Tensorflow .
-The detailed documents of all functions can be found in the python files and here are breif discriptions of all files:
+The detailed documents of all functions can be found in the corresponding python files and here are breif discriptions of all files:
 * config.py: Provide setups of all datasets including EPC, frequencies and other settings.
 * extract_signal_profile.py: Extract signal profiles (RSSI and phase) from CSV files for an experiment.
 * preprocess.py: Unwrap phase profiles of one tag and remove the profiles of aperture points which do not receive any its signals.